1

 4 Colours Leven

-On the 23rd September 1943,
+On the 23rd September 1943, the anniversary

-the brigade with a standard - a gift from the Scottish ladies of Fife.
+a standard - a gift from the Scottish ladies of Fife.

 |